 The explosion in popularity of YouTube and other similar video channels has crossed over with a similar impact in the corporate world.
 For a company like Accenture, the recording and viewing of video has become a widely expected way of communicating by all levels of employees.

 With a global workforce of approximately 425,000 people, however, the increase in storage requirements presented its challenges.
 Accenture’s in-house solutions were reaching their limits.
 They were neither scalable nor cost-effective enough to meet the storage, management and maintenance demands of a fast-growing video repository.
 And, employees wanted to be able to watch video outside the office, on the go and on their mobile devices.
 Accenture had reached the point where it needed a new solution.

-Accenture made the strategic decision to not rebuild the Accenture Media Exchange, the existing internal video repository.
-We also did not want to invest in in-house resources to maintain video streaming applications in the fast-changing mobile device environment.
-Instead, we performed a market analysis of third-party solutions, focusing on vendors that offered enterprise capability and that could operate as software-as-a-service (SaaS) via the cloud.
+Accenture made the strategic decision to not rebuild the Accenture Media Exchange, its existing internal video repository.
+Accenture also did not want to invest in in-house resources to maintain video streaming applications in the fast-changing mobile device environment.
+Instead, it analyzed third-party solutions, focusing on those vendors that offered enterprise capability and that could operate as Software-as-a-Service (SaaS) via the cloud.

-Accenture ultimately selected the video platform of a leading vendor that offered a software solution that would allow video to stream across any device, an out-of-the-box feature that would have been expensive for Accenture to duplicate.
-In addition, the vendor solution offered video-creation tools, enterprise-grade scalability and competitive pricing.
-The cost of hosting was lower than if Accenture hosted its own data center mainly because of reduced cloud-based storage costs.
+Accenture selected the video platform of a leading vendor that offered a software solution that would enable video to stream across any device as an out-of-the-box feature.
+The vendor solution offered video-creation tools, enterprise-grade scalability and competitive pricing.
+The cost of hosting was lower than if hosted in Accenture’s own data center.